Remote broadcast: Television

-In TV, live television remotes are an almost daily part of television news broadcasts in the U.S. As a part of electronic news gathering (ENG), remotes are meant to bring the audience to the scene of the action.
+In TV, live television remotes are an almost daily part of television news broadcasts in the United States.
+As a part of electronic news gathering (ENG), remotes are meant to bring the audience to the scene of the action.

 To get to the scene quickly, a live remote may be done from a helicopter.

 Live television remotes may often be used in a manner similar to radio remotes (and vice versa) as well.